anaes-dev/qrh-ios/README.md

 7. Green expanding box (head and body)
 8. Black expanding box (head and body)
 9. Purple expanding box (head and body)
-10. Image (path/URL in body, caption in head)
+10. Image (caption in head, path/URL in body)
 11. Version text (body only)
 12. Red disclaimer card (head only)

 ### Card contents

-Basic HTML tags (B, U, I, LI, P) can be used within body sections for formatting where required.
+Basic HTML tags (B, U, I, LI) can be used within for formatting where required.
+All tags should be closed, otherwise may lead to parsing errors.

-Unicode subscript and superscript characters are used rather than SUB and SUP spans.
+Unicode subscript and superscript characters are used rather than SUB and SUP spans due to line-height issues on earlier Android versions.

-Links are parsed as following:

 #### Guideline links
 Generated when the following regex is matched: